ERPClaw's Shopify Integration: Free, Open Source, in Private Beta

 This is not a replacement for Shopify itself.
 We do not handle the storefront, payment processing, or merchant of record.
 Shopify does all of that, and ERPClaw plugs into the back of it.

-If you came here from the Shopify App Store, click “Install” on the listing and follow the on-screen instructions.
-The pairing code shows up after the OAuth handshake.
+The public App Store listing is still pending review.
+For now the integration is in private beta: request access on the Shopify integration page.
+Once you are in, the pairing code shows up after the OAuth handshake.
 Run the connect command on your own ERPClaw instance and you are live.

 If you have not installed ERPClaw yet, the full setup is documented at erpclaw.ai/docs.
 Five minutes from zero to a working ERP, no consultants required.